kyma-project/kyma/docs/kyma/08-07-create-volume-snapshots-providers.md

 ### Prerequisites

-Gardener GCP uses CSI drivers by default as of Kubernetes 1.18, and it supports taking volume snapshots out of the box.
+Gardener GCP uses CSI drivers by default as of Kubernetes 1.18 and supports taking volume snapshots out of the box.

 ### Steps